 A gallbladder attack can cause pain that may start after you eat, especially if you’ve had a heavy meal.
 Symptoms of gallbladder attacks often occur in the evening or during the night.

-Gallbladder attack symptoms are typically marked by severe pain felt in the upper abdomen (usually on the right side) that lasts for as little as 15 minutes or for several hours.
-You can also feel gallbladder attack pain between the shoulder blades or in the right shoulder.
-Sweating and vomiting may occur, too.
+You might feel severe pain in your upper abdomen (usually on the right side) that lasts for as little as 15 minutes or for several hours.
+Gallbladder attack pain might occur between your shoulder blades or in your right shoulder.
+You may sweat and vomit.

-If gallstones move and a bile duct is no longer blocked, symptoms of gallbladder attack usually subside.
-But after you’ve had one gallbladder attack, more attacks will likely follow in weeks, months or even years.
+If gallstones move and a bile duct is no longer blocked, symptoms of a gallbladder attack usually subside.
+But after you’ve had one gallbladder attack, more attacks will likely follow in weeks, months, or even years.

 If your gallbladder attack symptoms don’t resolve and continue for more than a few hours, you could experience potentially serious complications, including infection or inflammation of your gallbladder, liver, and pancreas.
 Left untreated, blockages of the bile ducts can be fatal, the NIDDK warns.